DHTMLX/docs-diagram/docs/guides/manipulating_items.md

 The method returns:

 - `true` if the element hadn't been in the list and was successfully added into it
-- `false` if the element wasn't added into the list by some reason, e.g. an element had already been added to the list
+- `false` if the element wasn't added into the list for some reason, e.g. an element had already been added to the list

 ### Unselecting an item

-To remove an item from the selection list, make use of the [`remove()`](api/selection/remove_method.md) method of the `selection` object:
+To remove an item from the selection list, use the [`remove()`](api/selection/remove_method.md) method of the `selection` object:

 ~~~jsx {2}
 console.log(diagram.selection.getIds()); // -> ["1", "2", "3"]